acmdas/das_fieldstones/morefieldstones2019.md

 Van Tromp looked thoughtful.
 “I’ll keep my mortgaged house, Jubal.”

 “Amen.
-I want to live my own life, sleep in my own bed—and not be bothered!”—Robert A. Heinlein, *Stranger in a Strange Land*
+I want to live my own life, sleep in my own bed—and not be bothered!”&mdash;Robert A. Heinlein, *Stranger in a Strange Land*

 h/t [Francis W. Porretto](http://bastionofliberty.blogspot.com/2019/07/cashing-in-offhand-reflection.html)

+## Names
+Fri, 12 Jul 2019

+“The sage Confucius was once asked what he would do if he was a governor.
+He said he would “rectify the names” to make words correspond to reality.
+He understood what General Semantics teaches; if your linguistic map is sufficiently confused, you will misunderstand the territory.
+And be readily outmaneuvered by those who are less confused.”&mdash;[Eric S. Raymond}(http://esr.ibiblio.org/?p=8415)

+esr goes on to make interesting and important comments about the currently hot Richard Epstein scandal and its larger context, seriously worth reading and thinking about.

+I'm posting it here, however, to note the map/territory statement, which Gregory Bateson speaks about at length in *Steps to an Ecology of Mind* (1972) and/or *Mind and Nature* (1979), Bateson being an “English anthropologist, social scientist, linguist, visual anthropologist, semiotician, and cyberneticist” per [Wikipedia](https://en.wikipedia.org/wiki/Gregory_Bateson) and a founding participant, with his wife Margaret Mead, in the Macy Conferences.
+Stewart Brand introduced me to his work via the WEC, and it's been at least somewhat influential in my muddled thinking.

+And now, the question is how does this form of General Semantics fit in with (or survive?)
+Barfield's philological analysis of how consciousness evolved and relates to the “unrepresented” as well as the “appearances”.